 Drill Press Operators and Asbestos Exposure

-Drill press operation left mounds of asbestos-laden metal filings and shavings and released huge quantities of raw asbestos particles.
+Drill press operation released vast quantities of raw asbestos particles into the air and left behind mounds of asbestos-laden metal filings and shavings.
 Sadly, drill press operators unknowingly inhaled or ingested asbestos daily.

-Asbestos fibers settled on drill press operators’ clothes, tools and personal equipment like lunch boxes and packs.
-Drill press operators then carried asbestos-contaminated materials home where families and friends were exposed as well.
+Asbestos fibers settled on drill press operators’ clothes, tools and personal equipment such as lunch boxes and packs.
+These unsuspecting workers then carried asbestos-contaminated materials home, exposing their families and friends to the hazardous fibers as well.